zsunAI/Diagnosis-LVO-on-non-contrast-CT/README.md

-# Diagnosis-LVO-on-non-contrast-CT
+# Diagnosis of LVO on Non-contrast CT
 ## **Deep Learning for Automated Large-Vessel Segmentation and Occlusion Localization on Noncontrast Brain CT**
 *************************************
 ![image](https://github.com/zsunAI/Diagnosis-LVO-on-non-contrast-CT/blob/main/png/Fig2.png)
 Fig1.
 Overview of the three-stage deep learning workflow for automated large vessel occlusion (LVO) detection and localization from non-contrast CT (NCCT) scans.
 Stage 1: A 3D nnU-Net model was used for cerebral vessel segmentation from original 3D axial NCCT slices.
 Stage 2: The segmented vessel mask, together with probabilistic arterial territory atlases and hemispheric difference maps, were used as multi-channel inputs to a 3D McResNet model for LVO detection.
-Stage 3: MIP images of large vessels were generated, and a 2D nnU-Net model was applied for LVO localization and occluded segment classification.
+Stage 3: MIP images of large vessels were generated, and a 2D nnU-Net model was applied for culprit vessels localization.

 *************************************

-## **Stage1: nnU-Net code for training segmentation models of vessels on NCCT images using nnU-Net framework.**
+## **Stage1: nnU-Net for vessels segmentation on NCCT images.**
 Details of the background and running inference is here (https://github.com/MIC-DKFZ/nnUNet).
 Input patch size, batch size, and voxel spacing follow the specific configurations defined by the respective nnU-Net plans.
 ![image](https://github.com/zsunAI/Diagnosis-LVO-on-non-contrast-CT/blob/main/png/Fig1.png)
 Fig2. (a) NCCT image; (b) Multi segmentation labels on NCCT images.
 Green represents the area of C7, blue indicates the area of M1, yellow corresponds to the area of M2, and red signifies other vessels.